Experience the history and drama of flight in spectacular hangars and galleries.

 Boarding is available at various times throughout the day.
 Please ask a member of staff for boarding times, or visit the shop for the full day’s boarding programme.

-Explore our three hands-on galleries and find out how aeroplanes fly, how they are built and the skills needed to fly them.
-Join in with over 25 activities and feel the force of lift, discover what planes are made of and test your own skills.
+Explore three hands-on galleries and find out how aeroplanes fly, how they are built and the skills needed to be a pilot.
 Can you navigate your way round the world or land an aeroplane?
-Try your hand with our flight simulators.

 The National Museum of Flight stands on the UK's best-preserved Second World War airfield.
 Fortunes of War recounts the vivid human story of this historic military airfield.
 Through personal testimony, photographs, film and unique artefacts, it tells the story of service at East Fortune.

 Climb on board Scotland's Concorde and find out what made supersonic travel so special.Go supersonic!

 Come up close to this famous aircraft – the only Red Arrows Hawk on display in the UK.Find out more about the Hawk

 Carefully recreated from wartime records, the parachute store reveals the secrets behind this essential piece of aircrew equipment.
 Discover how parachutes were made, repaired, stored and packed for active service.